 Businesses with smaller turnovers can be taxed under a simpler French corporate tax system called régime micro-entreprise, where you state your turnover and are allocated a fixed allowance and taxed on fixed profit.

 You have to file a return by May/June each year and typically pay by September/October.
-New businesses are exempt from declaring tax for the first year, but when you make the declaration on the second year you must include all your accounts and figures since the business began.
+New businesses are exempt from declaring tax for the first year but when you make the declaration for the second year, you must include all your accounts and figures since the business began.

 Corporate tax rates in France